kaanaksit/odak/docs/installation.md

 ```
 The tests should return no error.
 However, if an error is encountered, please [start a new issue](https://github.com/kaanaksit/odak/issues) to help us be aware of the issue.

-## Notes before running
-Some notes should be highlighted to users, and these include:

-* Odak installs `PyTorch` that only uses `CPU`.
-To properly install `PyTorch` with GPU support, please consult [PyTorch website](https://pytorch.org).